GabrieleGiudic/BARD/README.md

 ## 📄 Abstract

-Abstract.
 In this work, we present the BARD dataset.
 It is designed to advance Basketball Action Recognition task.
 Our contributions in- clude significantly improved annotation accuracy and the integration of additional variables, such as player jersey numbers and team color in-